mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 Under TinyPilot's current system, our materials and manufacturing costs are spread out over months or sometimes even years.
 For example, in February 2022, I spent $20k stockpiling critical electronic components, and we're still working our way through that batch.
 That's $20k tied up for 14 months and counting.

-Stockpiling electronic components has the longest payback period, but TinyPilot has several others that tie up cash for months.
+Stockpiling electronic components has the longest payback period, but TinyPilot has several expenses that tie up cash for months.
 We pay a 30% deposit on metal cases three months before we receive them and then the last 70% when they're ready to ship.
 We receive the cases in batches of 1,000 at a time, so it takes us three months just to assemble them all into devices.
 That means that it can take four to six months for us to earn back the cost of the cases by selling devices.

 With the contract manufacturer, payment is due 30 days after they ship the order.
 That's a much tighter turnaround between the time I pay for materials and the time I turn a profit by selling the finished product.
 If the order arrives at the warehouse in a week, I have almost three full weeks of selling the finished units before I even have to pay for them.